vriccobene/antagonist/README.md

 This includes but is not limited to unlawful activities, data loss, or adverse effects of any kind.
 Hacking and cybersecurity laws vary by jurisdiction.
 By engaging with this project, you agree to take full responsibility for your actions.

+# Important Note
+There are several actions recommended before running this code in production.
+Some of them are listed below:

+- Replace Flask REST with a proper HTTP Server
+- Remove passwords and tokens from the configuration files and fill them with proper mechanisms
+- ...